Bilderbibel aus Padua

 The most fascinating Bible at the threshold from Late Gothic to Early Renaissance

 The Paduan Bible Picture Book transports us to one of Italy’s oldest cities.
 In that city famous for its culture, a busy scriptorium was active in the late fourteenth century.
-Already at that time, manuscript illuminators and scribes may have hurried through the very arcades of present-day Padua’s old town on their way to work.
-The Paduan Bible Picture Book was produced in the fascinating period at the threshold from the Late Gothic to the Early Renaissance.
+Already at that time, manuscript illuminators and scribes would have hurried through the very arcades of present-day Padua’s old town on their way to work.
+The Paduan Bible Picture Book was produced in a fascinating period on the threshold from the Late Gothic to the Early Renaissance.
 The ‘Maestri della Bibbia istoriata Padovana’ (Masters of the Paduan Bible Picture Book) operated a studio that was esteemed by a powerful noble family.
 Did Francesco Novello da Carrara, Lord of Padua, commission this Bible?

 Faksimile-Edition